madanaya/supersquad/README.md

 This is a cool application I developed demonstrating the fundamental Redux concepts.
 It is a cool app to see the strength of the superhero team you build.
-The app is a static one and is hosted on github pages.
+This is a static app hosted on github pages.

 ## Live Demo
 (http://madanaya.github.io/supersquad)